-- o The restriction is consistent with the property's continuing agricultural use, and - Agricultural use of the property is not substantially impaired.
+- The restriction is consistent with the property's current and reasonably foreseeable agricultural use, and - Agricultural use of the property is not substantially impaired.

 Example 1: Restriction permitted

 A restriction on conversion of rangeland to vineyards would be permitted because the restriction 1) is consistent with the property's current and reasonably foreseeable future commercial agricultural use and 2) permits continued use as rangeland.